mickfuzz/dyne_docs/src/terminal/docs/33-maintainable-scripts.md

 ## Use descriptive names for your scripts

-The second thing you might have noticed is that the script is called
+The second thing you might have noticed is that the script is called "foo".
-\"foo\".
 It\'s short and convenient but it doesn\'t provide a clue as to what the program does.
 What about this:

     $ mv foo list_image_sizes